Task Manager

 Auto-Kill Taskback to top

-Also you can config if you want to have a notification message after each auto-kill like following picture:
+Also you can configure if you want to have a notification message after each auto-kill like following picture:

 If you click the auto-kill notification message, it will popup a dialog to show the auto-kill tasks summary, including how many memory is freed, how many tasks are killed, and what are they: